Moving toward a healthier community

-Supporting you before, during and after the COVID-19 pandemic
+Helping you stay healthy and adjust throughout the COVID-19 pandemic

 What's happening now

-- We are paying health care providers the same amount for seeing you in an office setting or a virtual visit through Feb.
-1, 2021.
+- We are paying health care providers the same amount for seeing you in an office setting or a virtual visit.

 Your questions, answered